 This picture was taken at Belle Isle in 1930, which used to be a city park in the Detroit River and was free to all.
 It has since been changed to a state park and there is a fee for entry.
 Howard must have been almost one year old, he had been born the previous September.
 He seems to be wearing a gown.
 Mary Vee was ten and Doris was seven.

 Howard Alexander Turner was my mother’s youngest brother.
+He was named after my grandmother’s father, Howard Turner.
 Howard was born September 7, 1928, in the year following his older brother, Mershell’s death by trauma after being run over by a truck on the way back to school.
 My grandparents felt that Howard had been sent to fill the space left by Mershell.
-Unfortunately he died of Scarlet Fever, exacerbated by Diabetes
+Unfortunately he died of Scarlet Fever, exacerbated by Diabetes in 1932.

 Howard died at Herman Kiefer Hospital in Detroit.
 He had been ill for fifteen days before his death.
 He is described as a single, colored male age 3 years, 5 months and 27 days old.
 His mother’s maiden name was Fannie Turner and his father was Mershell Graham.
 Both were born in Alabama.
 He was born in Detroit, Michigan and lived at 6638 Theodore St. in Detroit.
 He died at 5:05 AM on March 4, 1932.
 His father was the informant.